 Once data are assessed, there will likely be restrictions in flight height, flight speed, wind speed, spray quality, water volume, perhaps air temperature and relative humidity (or Delta T).
 This is not new to spraying, as current labels already constrain use for both ground and aerial spray application, more so for aerial.

 The obvious question is how these proper application practices can possibly be assured.
 Operators will need more than just regulatory approval to use a drone, they will require proper training, similar to what a commercial aerial applicator now receives prior to operating a business.

 Recall that our aerial applicators are governed by national organizations, the NAAA in the US and the CAAA in Canada.
 These organizations are in regular contact with federal regulators to assure compliance.
 They also help fund research into application efficacy and safety.
 They organize conferences in the off-season and calibration clinics in the growing season.
 At these, flow rates are confirmed and deposited droplet size is measured.
 Spray pattern uniformity is assessed and corrected as necessary.

 Should drone applications be exempt from these controls?
 I don’t think that would be wise.
 Are we ready to implement them?
 Absolutely not.

 These requirements would change the drones’ economic model.
 And despite these precautions, a drone may still leave the control of a pilot due to unforeseen technical or human events.

 In the US, Yamaha does not sell their drone helicopters.
 Instead, they deploy their own teams to make the applications.
 This way, they have assurance that only trained and experienced pilots use the technology.

-Requests for drone use are no doubt in progress at our regulatory agencies.
+Requests for drone use are in progress at our regulatory agencies.
 The outcomes of their risk assessments will provide important initial guidance, and food for thought and discussion.
 In the meantime, the drone development continues at a rapid pace, with new features and greater capacity at each iteration.